onedata/op-worker/doc/architecture/storage/adding-new-storage-type.md

-- **Familiarity with the storage configuration architecture** — read [overview](_overview.md) to understand how contracts, spec builders, and helper configs fit together.
+- **Familiarity with the storage configuration architecture** — read [overview](_overview.md) to understand how contracts, spec builders, and helper specs fit together.

 - **A working C++ helper implementation** — the NIF side that performs actual I/O is out of scope.
-The new storage type must already have a C++ helper that accepts args and admin_ctx as flat binary maps.
+The new storage type must already have a C++ helper that accepts configuration and credentials as flat binary maps.

 - **Understanding of configuration and credentials** — know what fields and credentials the new storage needs.
 This determines the record